basarabam/SerbianCyrLat/README.md

   or to change charactersin place.
 It is possible to convert strings in character variables and dataframes.

-  **It is important to use lcl function to convert locale settings to locale from which you are transliterating!**
+  **It is important to use lcl() function to convert locale settings to locale from which you are transliterating!

+  Look at the function help file and example section**

 This package is in the development phase.